 Validation is based on entering the minimum/maximum number of characters in the UI.

 When using the scanner to enter the transaction key, scanning is an implied enter.

+When performing a receipt search by Transaction, the data entry fields will be presented in the order in which they appear on a receipt allowing the focus to follow the same flow (when navigating between data fields using a hardware keyboard): Store Register Transaction Date SKU

 Special Offline Requirements

 No additional offline requirements as offline behaviors are explained in the use case or do not impact this feature.